 Cite study authority.
-The Feasibiltiy Cost Sharing agreement was signed (or sched Year of Division Engineer's Transmittal Letter). uled to be signed, Month and Year).
-The feasibility study is s scheduled for completion in (Month and 1/ Estimated Unobligated Carry-in Funding: As of the date this Year (BY) from prior appropriations for use on this effort is provide a brief description here of how the unobligated carry-in the blank space above and insert "N/A" for description of work \$(\$XXX).
-This amount will be used to perform won funds will be used if the carry-in amount is greater than \$ ork on the study as follows: (NOTE: 2/ There was no Conference Amount available at the time this J-sheet was prepared.
-The amount shown is the Preside nt's budget amount for FY (BY-1) .
-(NOTE: Remove this footnote and the footnote number in the (NOTE: Where the BY-1 capability is lower than the BY-1 Pre words "revised FY BY-1 capability" in lieu of "President's budgets." es.
-Bud., state that amount in the table column entitled "Allo ocation for FY (BY-1)" and include the REQUIRED FOOTNOTES: (NOTE: if the \$ below is less than \$1,000, put \$0 in the blank s (NOTE: If funds were rescinded/transferred in numerous years \$rescinded from the study in(FY) (Example \$rescinded from the study in(FY) (Example \$ transferred to the Flood Control and Coastal Emer e above) Division: Spell Out District: Spell Out [Study Name:]
+The Cost Sharing agreement was signed (or scheduled to be signed, Month and Year).
+The study is scheduled Month and Year of Chiefs Report or Final Assessment, if it is continuing then put TBD). d for completion in (If it is a completion put the 1/ Estimated Unobligated Carry-in Funding: As of the date this justification sheet was prepared, the total unobliger (BY) from prior appropriations for use on this effort is \$(\$XXX).
+This amount will be used to perovide a brief description here of how the unobligated carry-in funds will be used if the carry-in amount is great the blank space above and insert "N/A" for description of work). erform work on the study as follows: (NOTE: 2/ There was no Conference Amount available at the time this J-sheet was prepared.
+The amount shown is the e President's budget amount for FY (BY-1) .
+(NOTE: Remove this footnote and the footnote number in the table if not applicable.)
+(NOTE: Where the BY-1 capability is lower than the BY-1 Pres.
+Bud., state that amount in the table column entwords "revised FY BY-1 capability" in lieu of "President's budget amount for FY (BY-1) " in footnote 2 /. titled "Allocation for FY (BY-1)" and include the REQUIRED FOOTNOTES: (NOTE: if the \$ below is less than \$1,000, put \$0 in the blank space and delete "in (FY)").
+(NOTE: If funds were rescinded/transferred in numerous years, duplicate the statement for each differing amou int/year) rescinded from the study in (FY) .
+(Example: \$XXX rescinded from the study in FY 20XX) rescinded from the study in (FY) .
+(Example: \$XXX rescinded from the study in FY 20YY) transferred to the Flood Control and Coastal Emergencies (FCCE) account in FY) .
+(Similar to o example above) Division: Spell Out District: Spell Out [Study Name:]